Probesys/bileto/docs/developers/search-engine.md

 $ticketSearcher->setOrganizations($organizations);
 ```

-In this case, the Searcher will check the permissions of the user for each organization and generates the correct query.
+In this case, the Searcher will check the permissions of the user for each organization and generates the correct (internal) query.